boidushya/Boidushya/README.md

 # Hey, there! <img src="./wave.gif" width="30px">

 My name is Boidushya Bhattacharyay and I'm a Fullstack Web Developer.
 I'm from India, currently studying at MUJ.
-You can currently find me on [Instagram][1]!
+You can find me on [Instagram][1]!